NFDI4BIOIMAGE/training/_sources/content_types/slides.md

 Talk about vision foundation models and Segment Anything for Microscopy given at Human Technopole as part of the EMBO Deep Learning Course in May 2024

-Tags: image segmentation, bio-image analysis, deep learning
+Tags: Image Segmentation, Bio-Image Analysis, Deep Learning

-Content type: slides
+Content type: Slides

 [https://zenodo.org/records/11265038](https://zenodo.org/records/11265038)